junegunn/vim-easy-align/README.md

 ### Ignoring unmatched lines

-Lines without a matching delimiter are ignored as well (except in right-justification mode).
+Lines without any matching delimiter are ignored as well (except in right-justification mode).

 For example, when aligning the following code block around the colons,